Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Privacy preservation evaluation

-\begin{rem}[Guaranteed privacy preservation when an ultimately secure authority assigns the admissible perturbation signals]{\rm If there exists an ultimately secure and trusted authority that assigns the agents' admissible private perturbation signals in a way that they collectively satisfy~\eqref{eq::nec-suf-admin-col}, the privacy of the agents is not trivially guaranteed.
-This is because it is rational to assume that the malicious agents know the necessary condition~\eqref{eq::nec-suf-admin-col} and may be able to exploit it to their benefit.
+\begin{rem}[Guaranteed privacy preservation when an ultimately secure authority assigns the admissible obfuscation signals]{\rm If there exists an ultimately secure and trusted authority that assigns the agents' admissible private obfuscation signals in a way that they collectively satisfy~\eqref{eq::nec-suf-admin-col}, the privacy of the agents is not trivially guaranteed.
+This is because it is rational to assume that the eavesdroppers know the necessary condition~\eqref{eq::nec-suf-admin-col} and may be able to exploit it to their benefit.
 However, in light of Theorem~\ref{thm::case2_priv_main}, we are now confident to offer the privacy preservation guarantee for such a case.
-This is because in this case, the malicious agents' knowledge set lacks more information than Case 2 in Definition~\ref{def::know} (note that the locally chosen admissible perturbation signals are a specially structured subset of all the possible classes of the admissible perturbation signals).} \end{rem}
+This is because in this case, the eavesdroppers' knowledge set lacks more information than Case 2 in Definition~\ref{def::know} (note that the locally chosen admissible obfuscation signals are a specially structured subset of all the possible classes of the admissible obfuscation signals).} \end{rem}